-Due to ongoing security concerns, US (DOS) advises avoiding travel to the following areas of Port of Spain: Laventille, Beetham, Sea Lots, Cocorite, and the interior of Queen's Park Savannah.
-UK (FCO), and Canada (GAC), and Australia (DFAT) have no current warnings.
+Due to crime, US (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
+UK (FCO), Canada (GAC), and Australia (DFAT) have no current warnings.

 Risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of violent crime (armed robbery, home invasion, sexual assault, and murder) exists throughout the country.
 Trinidad Island: especially in Port of Spain (Queens Park Savannah; eastern neighborhoods of Laventille, Morvant, and Barataria; scenic rest stops after dark; and in and around cruise ship docks and Fort George); on Maracas and Las Cuevas beaches; in La Brea Pitch Lake.
 Tobago Island: especially in Bacolet area of Scarborough; in Mount Irvine/Buccoo Bay; at waterfalls; on isolated beaches.

 Kidnappings by criminal groups may occur throughout the country, including Port of Spain.